-Non-UK residents are required to report sales or disposals of interests in UK property or land (residential or not residential) within 30 days of completion, regardless of whether there is a CGT liability.
+Non-UK residents are required to report sales or disposals of interests in UK property or land (residential or non-residential) within 60 days of completion, regardless of whether there is a CGT liability.

 If the property is jointly owned, can we submit one CGT return?